buckferbwild/ModernWordPressWebsite/README.md

 ## About Modern WordPress Website

-Modern WordPress Website (MWW) is a modern way of building WordPress websites.<br/>
+Modern WordPress Website (MWW) is a modern way of building WordPress websites.
 Simple and powerful, it's a great skeleton to bootstrap a new WordPress project.

-> The easiest way to understand MWW is to think of it as a functions.php with a OOP architecture similar to Laravel.
+The easiest way to understand MWW is to think of it as a functions.php with a OOP architecture similar to Laravel.

+First, you route WordPress conditional tags such as *is_front_page()* to Controllers, then you load a view.
+With MWW, you don't use a theme.
+However, like in functions.php, you have access to all WordPress functions and plugins.

 - MVC in WordPress.
-Route WordPress conditional tags such as *is_front_page()* to Controllers, then load a view.
-With MWW, you don't use a theme.
 - Modern, yet simple PHP.
 - PSR-4 Autoloading.
 - Integrated with Acceptance, Functional, Integration and Unit tests (Thanks to Luca Tume, from wp-browser)